Estimated time until plug & play solar kits hit UK shops

 What is plug-in solar — and why does it matter?

-Plug-in solar panels (also called balcony solar or plug-and-play solar) are compact kits containing one or two solar panels and a microinverter.
+Plug-in solar panels (also called balcony solar, plug-and-play solar panels, or simply plug and play solar) are compact kits containing one or two solar panels and a microinverter.
 The microinverter converts the panels' DC output to 230V AC — the same electricity your home uses — and plugs into a standard 13A socket.

-Until March 2026, plug-in solar was banned in the UK due to electrical safety regulations.
-Energy Secretary Ed Miliband officially announced legalisation on 24 March 2026, with kits from EcoFlow, Lidl, Iceland, and Amazon expected in UK shops by summer 2026.
+Until April 2026, plug-in solar was banned in the UK due to electrical safety regulations.
+Energy Secretary Ed Miliband officially announced legalisation on 24 March 2026, with plug and play solar kits from EcoFlow, Anker, Lidl, Iceland, and Amazon expected in UK shops by summer 2026.

 How it works